andrescanavesi/recipes21/README.md

 It will generate a `mochawesome` report at `test_results` folder.
 It also will generate a conerage report at `coverage` folder

+## Run a specific test

+The first time install mocha globally

+`sudo npm install mocha -g`

+And then run the specific test:

+`mocha tests/test_all.js -g "should create a recipe"`

 # Heroku

 Heroku is the platform used to deploy this projects.